yii-tools/forms/docs/input/button.md

 ## Type submit

-The following example will generate a submit button.
+The following code shows how to create a submit button.

 ```php
 <?php